HenrikAG/idatt2105-project/README.md

 ### Frontend
 Star from the project folder and run the following commands:
 1. cd frontend
+2. npm install jwt-decoder
+3. npm install sockjs-client
+4. npm install pinia-plugin-persistedstate
-2. npm run build (currently not working just use npm run dev instead)
+5. npm run build (currently not working just use npm run dev instead)
-3. Should find build file of project in frontend ./dist folder (wont wont work since build not working) The frontend should then run on port 5173
+6. Should find build file of project in frontend ./dist folder (wont wont work since build not working) The frontend should then run on port 5173

 ## Run tests